hacs/documentation/source/docs/use/dashboard.md

 Each line in the data table, represent a repository that is (or can be) managed by HACS.

-By default, it only shows you which repositories you have downloaded with HACS.
+By default, it only shows the repositories you have downloaded with HACS.

 If you want to see more, use the [search](#search) and [filter](#filter) capabilities.